Top 10 Ways to Reduce Noise in Your Open Offices

 4. Block Sound With Plants

 Plants are great sound blockers and can improve the look and air quality of your office as well.
 Certain plants with dense vegetation work particularly well to block out sound.
-Many evergreen shrubs like junipers and hollies make excellent noise-reducers because of their consistent distribution of thick branches.
+Many evergreen shrubs like junipers and hollies make for excellent noise-reduction because of their consistent distribution of thick branches.
 Place bushes along solid walls to amplify both of their sound-negating properties.

-5. Use Furniture To Absorb Noise
+5. Use Furniture to Absorb Noise

 Place furniture as close as possible to your office’s most common noise sources to soak up the most sound.
 Curtains and tapestries work well, too.